MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 - Creating MIR nodes is more cumbersome than calling DD functions. (column references by position instead of Rust variables, etc.)
 - We would need to add several scalar functions for integer bit manipulations, e.g., for extracting set bits from integers.
 - Computing the scalar expressions would be much slower as long as we don't have [vectorization for them](https://github.com/MaterializeInc/materialize/issues/14513).
 - When directly writing DD code, we have access to all the power of DD, potentially enabling access to better performance than through the compiler pipeline from MIR.
+For example, the complicated `reduce` logics in the [Optimization section](#performance-and-optimizations) wouldn't be possible to implement on MIR.

 ## Where to put the idiom recognition?